 As standard-based product identification improves data interoperability, it also enables more efficient data management processes throughout all project phases.
 By developing an asset register based on a language-independent framework, products can be easily searched and compared or maintained and replaced during the long years of operation.

-Using Data Templates and the product identification components incorporated within their structure is also a step towards BIM Level 3 – from container (files & folders) to database-based information management (figure 5).
+Using Data Templates and the product identification components incorporated within their structure is also a step towards BIM maturity stage 3 – from container (files & folders) to database-based information management (figure 5).
 It is an enabler for advanced analytics in the field of performance, energy efficiency and predictive maintenance.

 Finally, the data interoperability, enabled through a global standard-based approach to identifying construction objects and their properties, is essential for further adoption of modern technologies, such as machine learning, internet of things, artificial intelligence, etc. And these technologies are the key to unlock the true potential of the Digital Twin.